Learn how to add Atlassian Analytics to a site and understand what you need to query data and create charts.

 When you feel like your query is ready, select Run query to execute it.
 The result table and chart preview will update with your query results.

-You can also use Cmd + Enter (for Mac) or Ctrl + Enter to run your query.
+You can also use Command + Enter (for Mac) or Control + Enter to run your query.

 After running your first query, you can start adding other Visual SQL steps to further transform your data.
 View all the available Visual SQL steps.